using flash during the wedding ceremony in church

 With the available light reduced by 2.7 stops in my image, the impact of the incandescent lighting was lessened.
 However, I still gelled with a 1/2 CTs, resulting in an image with a neutral color palette.

-Still staying with the processional, the question might be .. what if I had nothing to bounce off?
-Then I use a plastic diffuser cup on my speedlight, and point the flash upward, or perhaps slightly tilted forward.
+If there is nothing to bounce my flash off, then I use a plastic diffuser cup on my speedlight, and point the flash upward, or perhaps slightly tilted forward.
 But I still use high ISO settings and wider apertures to allow as much available light as possible .. and not have the flash dominate.

 1/80 @ f2.8 @ 1600 ISO